notmario/newnotes/content/guidetopico8.md

 in this function, we'll use the **mget** and **fget** functions to get the contents of the map at a position, and if it has a certain flag set.
 ![pico8-checkfunction.png](./assets/pico8-checkfunction.png)
 ![pico8-collisionprevention.png](./assets/pico8-collisionprevention.png)
-(the offsets are different due to the player being drawn at the top left corner)

 alright! your player should now be stopped by walls!
 now, let's add a second screen.